jaredxfeng/jaredxfeng/README.md

 ## This is Jared Feng 👋
-Hi, I am the chef and the bottle washer around here.
+Hi, I am the chef and bottle washer around here.

 ## Work
 I work full-time in the Data Science & Optimization team of [Energy Toolbase](https://energytoolbase.com).
 Exciting stuff always happens at work.